Mental Illness Disability Benefits Lawyer

 When a child’s mental illness does not “meet” or “equal” the requirements of a “Listing,” SSA will evaluate the child’s functional limitations to determine if the child is “disabled” and entitled to SSI benefits.

-Hiring a Securing Social Security Disability Benefits Lawyer in Rhode Island
+Hiring a Securing Social Security Mental Disability Benefits Lawyer in Rhode Island

 Marasco & Nesselbush is Rhode Island’s premier Social Security Disability law firm.
 Our skilled RI Social Security Disability lawyers have successfully obtained disability benefits for thousands of individuals with mental disorders and other qualifying medical conditions.
 We understand how challenging and complicated the Social Security Disability application and appeals process can be, and our attorneys are prepared to appeal each case for as long as necessary to secure for you the disability benefits you need and deserve.
 Our firm is committed to providing our clients with exceptional client service and extraordinary legal results.
 To learn more about how we can help, please call 401-274-7400 or fill out a web case evaluation form today to request a free, confidential consultation.